moritz-t-w/Godot-Asset-Library-Tool/README.md

 Submit your assets to the [Godot Asset Library](https://godotengine.org/asset-library) with ease.

-## How it works
+This tool automatically creates a GitHub repository for your asset with your source repository referenced as a subtree.
+In the root of this repository, some necessary files for the Asset Library are created or copied from the source.

-GALT creates a GitHub repository for your asset with your source repository as a subtree and necessary files for the Asset Library.
-This is to avoid the need to have the nonstandard directory structure required by the Asset Library in your source repository, which allows you to keep your source repository organized and modular.
+This is to avoid using the nonstandard directory structure required by the Asset Library in your source repository, so you can keep your repository modular and organize it your way.
+You could even use your source as a git submodule!

 ## Automatic partial compliance with [Submission guidelines](https://docs.godotengine.org/en/latest/community/asset_library/submitting_to_assetlib.html)

-Using GALT you can get some of the requirements and recommendations for submitting an asset to the Asset Library fulfilled automatically:
+GALT automatically fulfills some of the requirements and recommendations for submitting an asset to the Asset Library:

 > ### Requirements
 >